 When you consider all that Irsay has overcome, it’s easy to see why Dallas Cowboys owner Jerry Jones calls him “the Zen owner.”
 For the Colts executive, life has been as rocky as football.
 But Irsay has always found a way to win in bad situations, and his team never needed a win as badly as they do right now.

-All three women have worked for the Colts over the years, but today Carlie, 30, lives in Chicago, where she is finishing a Ph.D in psychology.
-Casey, who is 28 and married to IndyCar driver A.J.
-Foyt IV, finds most of her time occupied by her yogurt franchise, Huddles.
+All three women have worked for the Colts over the years, but today Carlie, 30, lives in Chicago where she is finishing a Ph.D in psychology.
+Casey, who is 28 and recently married IndyCar driver A.J.
+Foyt IV, finds most of her time occupied by her new NFL-themed yogurt franchise, Huddles.
 Only 24-year-old Kalen, who manages some of the team’s sponsorships, remains in the office day-to-day.
 Each of the women still carries the title of Colts vice president, but their varied involvement does beg the question of a succession plan.
 Irsay has never left much to chance, and it’s hard to imagine him doing so with his girls.
-In 2008, he seemed to be grooming Casey for the job, taking her to league meetings and telling WRTV and other media outlets that “when Peyton retires, then it’s her team.”
+In 2006, he seemed to be grooming Casey for the job, taking her to league meetings and telling WRTV and other media outlets that “when Peyton retires, it’s her team.”
 But he now says he wasn’t serious.
-“What I said about stepping aside was more of a tip of the hat to Peyton and his talent,” Irsay says.
+“What I said about stepping aside was more or a tip of the hat to Peyton and his talent,” Irsay says.
 “For an NFL owner, I’m still very young.
 I see myself doing this as long as I’m upright.”

 Even so, the prospect of a female trio someday representing the Colts at the old boys’ club of the NFL owners meetings has to delight the unconventional Irsay.
 It would also be the third generation of his family to own the team outright, a feat that only the Rooneys, who own the Steelers, can match.
 “We all grew up with it the way he did—although not picking up jock straps, thankfully,” Kalen says.
 “Once babies aren’t in the picture, I can imagine the three of us in the owner’s suite.
-But I always tell my dad: Please don’t go any- where soon.
+But I always tell my dad: Please don’t go anywhere soon.
 I’m definitely not ready to handle this yet.”

-An iconic black-and-whiteimage of John F. Kennedy hangs on a wall in Irsay’s office.
+An iconic black-and-white image of John F. Kennedy hangs on a wall in Irsay’s office.
 Photographed from behind as he leans on his desk, Kennedy looks like a man in crisis—the Bay of Pigs invasion approaches, uncertainty clouds the future, and the weight of it all falls on his shoulders.
 Irsay doesn’t exactly face nuclear annihilation, but one could easily draw a few parallels.
 The burden of saving the franchise ultimately rests with him.
 And he’s very conscious of history.
 Irsay has seen what happens to teams in the wake of losing a great quarterback.
 The Denver Broncos went 6-10 the year after John Elway retired.
 The San Francisco 49ers stumbled to the same record the year after Steve Young turned in his jersey.
 The Miami Dolphins never really did recover after Dan Marino.